About

 #- Constructed a task manager using Google Cloud Platform’s Pub/Sub: pipelines on 64k+ cores across managed instance groups

-D-Wave adiabatic quantum computer exploration
+D-Wave quantum annealer exploration

-Multiphysics (Eulerian) code modernization
+Multiphysics Eulerian code modernization

 Accelerated asynchronous message passing interface (MPI) facility